 The tremendous success of this program has confirmed that there is real demand for industry access, encouragement, and advisership within art publishing – a notoriously opaque and exclusionary industry.
 We’ve been further encouraged that the online format we had to adapt to, this year, has been a credit and a boost to this program’s accessibility.
 The focus of the residency program is increasingly to encourage a multiplicity of voices, and we’re able to reach further and include more by hosting this in a digital space.

 Our 2020 editions – held at OCAD University and Concordia University, respectively – featured such talent as Rahel Aima, Daisy Desrosiers, Osei Bonsu, Aliya Pabani, Saelan Twerdy, Tammer El-Sheikh, Mark Mann, Nora N. Khan, Tausif Noor, Andy Patton, and James Oscar, among others, and were hosted by Sky Goodden, with leadership assistance from Lauren Wetmore.

 The Momus Emerging Critics Residency is an intensive residency program intended for a spectrum of participants, including current students, alumna, and working professionals arriving from any number of fields.
 It helps foster the next generation of art writers through mentorship and practical skills development.
-Participants from year one have already gone on to publish with Momus, edit for Momus, and win national writing awards.
+Participants from year one have already gone on to publish with Momus, Canadian Art, C Magazine, and The Brooklyn Rail; edit for C Magazine, Canadian Art, and Momus, and several have won national writing awards.